 Learn how your coworkers want to be appreciated

 Showing gratitude keeps the team’s morale up and encourages the company to keep up the good work.
 Saying “thank you” is a start, but knowing how each person likes to be acknowledged can make you stand out even more in their eyes.
 Some people like everyone clapping for them in a meeting, while others prefer hearing praises during a private one-on-one, says Wilschanski.
 To go above and beyond, reward particularly good work with a small but personal surprise, like a croissant for the employee’s favorite bakery.
-Steal these habits of naturally grateful people for even more ways to show your thanks.

 Don’t be afraid to brag a little

 If you’ve been working hard to change for the better, it can be frustrating if your boss doesn’t acknowledge the change.
 Just because your manager hasn’t congratulated you for getting your projects done early or for taking on extra work doesn’t mean he or she hasn’t noticed, says Wilschanski.
 To make sure your hard work doesn’t go unnoticed, politely bring it up to your boss.
 Make yourself vulnerable by admitting how tough those goals were initially, then mention how proud you are of what you’ve done to surpass them.
 “You’re turning the tables and showing your boss what you’re doing,” says Wilschanski.
 Your boss will be thrilled about your hard work and will likely thank you for the extra effort.
-Check out these other 15 resolutions that could earn you a promotion.

 Encourage more brainstorming